 I am often asked, “What color white is best for trim?”
 Unfortunately, the answer can depend on a lot of factors: your wall color and the lighting in your home, especially.

-Fortunately, untinted white (straight off the shelf without any added color) is almost always a safe bet!
+Fortunately, untinted white (straight off the shelf without any added color) is almost always a safe trim paint color!
 It is what we have in both our main home and the ranch house, and I have been so pleased with it.

 In our main home, we used Sherwin Williams ProClassic interior oil based (which is what was already on the trim from the previous owners) for trim, doors, cabinetry, and molding, including our fireplace in the living room.
-They also have a water-based version if you prefer easier clean up.
+Sherwin Williams untinted white is SW 7006 Extra White (see more on this color here).
+They also have a water-based enamel version if you prefer easier clean up.

 At our ranch house, though, we wanted to try some water-based trim paint for the wainscoting and baseboards (since the original wood ones couldn’t be salvaged).
 Again, we chose an untinted white trim paint.
 This time we used Magnolia Kilz Trim & Cabinetry paint, and we were super happy with it, too.

-In short, I think you have a lot of good options for painting trim white with oil or water-based, high-quality trim paints!
+In short, I think you have a lot of good options for painting trim any shade of white trim colors with oil or water-based, high-quality trim paints!

 How to Paint Wood Trim